“A child is not a vase to be filled, but a fire to be lit!”

-Whilst there we explored the canopy, calculated the age of the trees and also listened for their heartbeat!
+What is Beautiful?
+At the beginning of term we explored the wonders of the natural world at Belton House.
+We explored the canopy, calculated the age of the trees and also listened for their heartbeat!
 We also explored species diversity beneath our feet.
 Using our quadrants we identified and counted many fascinating species.
 This data will be great for using in Maths!

 You can find more photos in the Gallery.

 Heroes are not always those people you expect!
 They do not always have superpowers or fly through the sky to rescue others.
 Malala Yousafzai’s story showed us that determination, bravery and conviction are true heroic qualities.
 We considered what makes someone heroic.
 Malala’s story really inspired and made us think.